 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 generalized tonic-clonic seizures (GTCSs), and sometimes, absence seizures.
-The seizures of juvenile myoclonic epilepsy often occur when people first awaken in the morning, especially if they are sleep-deprived.
-Drinking alcohol and psychological stress may also make these seizures more likely.
+The seizures of juvenile myoclonic epilepsy often occur when people first awaken in the morning.
+Seizures can be triggered by lack of sleep, extreme fatigue, stress, or alcohol consumption.
 Onset typically occurs around adolesence in otherwise healthy children.
-The exact cause of juvenile myoclonic epilepsy remains unknown.
+The exact cause of juvenile myoclonic epilepsy remains unknown, but genetics likely plays a role.
 Although patients usually require lifelong treatment with anticonvulsants, their overall prognosis is generally good.Juvenile myoclonic epilepsy is an epilepsy syndrome characterized by myoclonic jerks (quick jerks of the arms or legs),

 - Epilepsy.com provides information about juvenile myoclonic epilepsy.
 Click in Epilepsy.com to access this information.

 - Genetics Home Reference (GHR) contains information on Juvenile myoclonic epilepsy.
 This website is maintained by the National Library of Medicine.

 - The Merck Manuals Online Medical Library provides information on this condition for patients and caregivers.

 - The National Institute of Neurological Disorders and Stroke (NINDS) collects and disseminates research information related to neurological disorders.
 Click on the link to view information on this topic.

 - Medscape Reference provides information on this topic.
 You may need to register to view the medical textbook, but registration is free.